Radiologic Technology - Degree Completion

 Associate in Applied Science Degree

-West Virginia Northern offers an Associate of Applied Science Degree (AAS) for graduates of accredited Radiologic Technology programs.
-Students must have completed a certification program and passed the National Registry Examination to be eligible to earn an AAS Degree by completing designated courses at West Virginia Northern.
+West Virginia Northern offers an Associate in Applied Science Degree (AAS) for graduates of accredited Radiologic Technology programs.
+Students must have successfully completed a hospital-based certificate program* such as the OVMC Radiology Program, the former Wheeling Hospital Radiology Program, Washington Hospital Radiology Program, or any other JRCERT-accredited certificate program to be eligible to earn an AAS Degree by completing designated courses at West Virginia Northern.

-**Academic Degree Requirement effective 2015 for primary certification** Eligibility requirements for ARRT certification in Radiography, Nuclear Medicine Technology, and Radiation Therapy and for the primary pathway to MRI and Sonography will — effective January 1, 2015 — call for candidates to have earned an associate (or more advanced) degree from an accrediting agency recognized by ARRT.
-ARRT believes that the general education courses required for an academic degree will provide a firm foundation to support the evolving role of the technologist and the lifelong learning necessitated by the increasing rate of technological change.
+Eligibility requirements for ARRT certification in Radiography, effective January 1, 2015 require candidates to earn an associate (or more advanced) degree from an accrediting agency recognized by ARRT.
+ARRT believes that the general education courses required for an academic degree provides a firm foundation to support the evolving role of the technologist and the lifelong learning necessitated by the increasing rate of technological change.
 Quantitative and communication skills and understanding of human behavior that are acquired through general education classes are believed by ARRT to have value in continuing to shape professionalism and advancement of a Registered Technologist’s role in healthcare.
-The degree will not need to be in radiologic sciences, and it can be earned before entering the educational program or after graduation from the program (**this is applicable for students who attend a hospital-based certificate program).

 First Year - Fall Semester